 The Neo-Brahmi Generation Panel involves a number of different scripts with distinct Unicode blocks.
 Each of these scripts usually will have a separate LGR.
 However, a common thread runs through the neo-Brahmi scripts in the process of LGR development.
 A number of guiding principles that are laid out will be used in the development of the scheme.
 As specified elsewhere, the NBGP adopts the following principles in the selection of code-points from the code-point repertoire for the Telugu language script.
 A principle, like the Inclusion principle, deals with whether the character is regularly used in the language, besides its unambiguous nature.

-The second important principle, the exclusion principle deals with the use of the code point repertoire for root zone and does not allow every character that is tabulated in the Unicode chart.
+The second important principle, the exclusion principle, deals with the use of the code point repertoire for root zone and does not allow every character that is tabulated in the Unicode chart.
 A baseline layer of restriction is set for the Domain Name System by the protocol known as IDNA (Internationalized Domain Names in Applications).
 IDNA excludes some characters from the Unicode repertoire for the concerned script.
 An additional layer is added for the root zone, called the Maximal Starting Repertoire (MSR).
 Telugu does not have many such characters that are restricted.
 One such character for example is, the Avagraha " ఽ" (U+0C3D), which is restricted by MSR even if allowed by the IDNA protocol.

 Similarly, certain punctuation marks that were used in the traditional texts are not assigned any code points and hence not necessary to be included here.
 Other cases such as symbols and abbreviations are not permitted.
 In addition to the above, rare and obsolete characters though recognized in the Unicode chart of Telugu will not be permitted in the root zone LGR.